 Electronic voting has been with us since 1960 but it had never been as relevant as now.
-The global pandemic of the new coronavirus has caused more than 3,000 million people to be forced into confinement.
-To the disgrace in terms of human lives we must add the enormous economic and social impact that this crisis will entail.
-And for businesses, the uncertainty is enormous.
+The global pandemic has caused more than 3 billion people to be forced into confinement.
+We have not quite come to terms with how large the economic and social impact this crisis will entail.
+For businesses and individuals, the uncertainty is enormous.

-In this context, agility to make decisions is key.
+The key is to have the agility to be able to make the important decisions when necessary.
 However, for many organizations it is not just about knowing what to do, but reaching agreements with shareholders and partners, and articulating them legally.
-Boards of directors, shareholders’ meetings, assemblies, plenary sessions or landlord communities are forced to hold telematic events.
-But how to ensure the legal validity of these collective decisions?
-How to avoid voters to contest the results of the consultation?
+Boards of directors, shareholders’ meetings, assemblies, plenary sessions or landlord communities are forced to hold online events.
+But how do we ensure the legal validity of these collective decisions?
+How can we avoid having voters or nominees contesting the results?
 In this article we explain some basic concepts so that you understand what electronic voting is and how to avoid unwanted situations.

 Electronic voting systems

 There are many electronic voting systems.
 Broadly speaking, we can classify them into two groups: casting systems and counting systems.
 Counting systems are the most widespread in the public sphere.
 A large number of countries use them in their general and regional elections.
 Casting systems are equally mature at the technological level, but their use is restricted mostly to private use – companies, associations, cooperatives, etc.

 The law allows for the use of electronic voting systems in shareholders’ meetings, boards of directors, plenary councils and other governing bodies.
 In order to be able to do so with all the guarantees, there are two major requirements: duly guarantee the identity of the voter and prove the security of the system.
 In the next sections, we will explain a little bit more these two aspects.